Reporting rhythm story

 - Why it mattered

-- Management regained cleaner visibility, and the route became safer for both owners and trusted delegates who needed to support decisions with less ambiguity.
+- Management regained cleaner visibility, and the route became safer for both owners and trusted delegates supporting decisions with less ambiguity.